the-guild-org/docs/README.md

 ## Getting started

 This is an npm package hosted at: https://www.npmjs.com/package/the-guild-components.

-We also have a Storybook here: the-guild-components-frontwork.vercel.app.
+We also have a Storybook here: https://the-guild-components-frontwork.vercel.app.

 ## Links